 - Dark Rum - Optional!
 Aged rum is our go-to booze for spiking this eggnog cake, but you can also substitute bourbon or brandy, instead.

 Dark Rum Icing

 This sweet eggnog glaze is spiked with aged rum and poured over the bundt for a pretty cake that looks as good as it tastes!

-- Dark Rum - This recipe does not fully cook off the alcohol in the icing.
-If desired, additional eggnog can replace the rum for a kid-friendly eggnog frosting.
+- Dark Rum - You can also use bourbon or brandy.
+Beware, this recipe does not fully cook-off the alcohol in the icing.
+If desired, additional eggnog can replace the rum for an alcohol-free version.

 Tips & Tricks for Beautiful Bundt Cakes

 This delicious eggnog cake is festive, fun and easy to make!
 Here's a few tips for making this recipe.